-Why Does a Car Need Battery?
+Does a Car Need Battery?

 The role of the battery in a car is to start an engine, and when the engine does not run, the battery supplies electricity to AC, lights, radio, and other car equipment.

 Unlike many people think, a car battery does not produce energy, but it stores and supplies the car’s electrical equipment with the energy produced by an alternator.

-The only thing you cannot do without a battery is to start the engine without a battery.
+The only thing you cannot do without a battery is to start the engine with the key or push button.
 You can, however, try pushing a car to make it start from the hill, but you need to have a manual transmission to do it.

 Set a second gear, and your car will run OK after a few yards of pushing.
 But let’s come back to the main topic of this article, and talk about batteries.

 What Does It Mean When a Car Battery Is Drained?

-When you try to start an engine, and after turning a key, you hear nothing or just a weak sound of a starter motor for a second or less, most likely your battery is likely dead.
+When you try to start an engine, and after turning a key, you hear nothing or just a weak sound of a starter motor for a second or less, your battery is likely dead.

 It happened to me many times, especially in the ’90s, when I was driving my first cars with second-hand batteries, loose alternator belts, etc.

-The engine cannot start, because your battery does not have enough energy to run a starter, and there are several reasons for the battery being drained:
+The engine cannot start because your battery does not have enough energy to run a starter, and there are several reasons for the battery being drained:

 The capacities of factory-mounted batteries are designed to fit a particular car with standard equipment.
-By adding additional amplifiers, you increase electrical system requirements, depending on the amplifier power.
+However, adding additional amplifiers increases electrical system requirements, depending on the amplifier power.

-To calculate the exact amperage for your amplifier, you have to divide the total RMS of your amp (not per channel), by 13.8V.
+To calculate the exact amperage for your amplifier, you have to divide the total RMS of your amp (not per channel) by 13.8V.

 |Amplifier RMS (Watt)||Amperage needed if the amplifier was 100% efficient||Real amperage needed (at 70% efficiency)|

-If your total amperage demand in a car exceeds what your alternator is capable of producing, even the most durable battery will be dead because it always has to support an alternator.
+If your total amperage demand in a car exceeds what the car’s alternator can produce, even the most durable battery will die because it always has to support an alternator.

 When looking at the battery label, you will see two important symbols with numbers behind them.
 It is worth remembering what they mean.

-For example, the battery Ah65 can continuously provide 1amp for 65 hours or 10amps for 6.5 hours until is fully discharged.
+For example, the battery Ah65 can continuously provide 1amp for 65 hours or 10amps for 6.5 hours until it is fully discharged.
 After that time, you will have a dead battery.

 The table below shows popular conversions between CCA and Ah and how powerful amplifiers you can connect to your battery without further modifications.

 |Battery CCA||Battery Ah||Max amplifier RMS|

 Also, it can happen that the amp will not receive full power, so your bass will be weak.

-How to Keep an Amplifier from Draining Battery?
+How to Keep Amp From Draining Battery?

 When you have a powerful amplifier, or more than one, and to make sure that your battery will never drain because of the car audio, you have to consider replacing an alternator with the powerful one.

 This 80A will support around 660W RMS from the amplifier, and if you do not have more power, you do not need a stronger alternator.

 But what will happen when you add a 2000W amplifier to your car for a subwoofer?

-This is an additional over 100A, which a standard amplifier simply cannot produce.
+This is an additional over 100A, which a standard amplifier cannot produce.
 Many people went through this many times, and the effect was always the same.

-When you listen to music mainly when the engine is on, adding a powerful alternator is the only solution to keep your battery in good condition and the whole system without energy shortage.
+When you listen to music, mainly when the engine is on, adding a powerful alternator is the only solution to keep your battery in good condition and the whole system without energy shortage.